-This policyPolicy applies to all employees of TSHCToronto Seniors Housing Corporation, whether they work on a full-time or part-timetemporary basis.
-This policyPolicy also applies to members of the Board of Directors of TSHCToronto Seniors Housing Corporation as set out in this policyPolicy.
-This policyPolicy provides reasonable protection from reprisal for all employees and Directors of TSHCToronto Seniors Housing Corporation, who in good faith report wrongdoing under this policyPolicy.
+This policyPolicy applies to all employees of TSHCToronto Seniors Housing Corporation, whether they work on a full-time or part-time temporary basis.
+This policyPolicy also applies to members of the Board of Directors of TSHCToronto Seniors Housing Corporation as set out in this policy Policy.
+This policy Policy provides reasonable protection from reprisal for all employees and Directors of TSHCToronto Seniors Housing Corporation, who in good faith report wrongdoing under this policy.

-Tenants of TSHCToronto Seniors Housing Corporation and members of the public are also encouraged to report wrongdoing and are provided reasonable protection from reprisal in accordance with this policyPolicy.
+Tenants of TSHCToronto Seniors Housing Corporation and members of the public are also encouraged to report wrongdoing and are provided reasonable protection from reprisal in accordance with this policy.

-This policyPolicy covers matters that are in the public interest and for which there are no existing processes or mechanisms for reporting and investigation.
-For example, it is not intended to address matters through existing procedures where corporate policy and/or the collective agreementagreements (if applicable) are generally available to address individual complaints by employees of workplace discrimination or harassment.
+This policy Policy covers matters that are in the public interest and for which there are no existing processes or mechanisms for reporting and investigation.
+For example, it is not intended to address matters through existing procedures where corporate policy and/or the collective agreement agreements (if applicable) are generally available to address individual complaints by employees of workplace discrimination or harassment.
 These complaints will not be seen as wrongdoing under this policyPolicy in the ordinary course.
-The exception is fraud which employees can report under this policyPolicy, but which may be investigated or addressed in accordance with the Fraud Prevention Policy.
+The exception is fraud which employees can report under this policy, but which may be investigated or addressed in accordance with the Fraud Prevention Policy.